spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

 2. Copy the IAM policy ARN to the clipboard for the next step.
 For example, the policy ARN will be similar to `arn:aws:iam::650628870702:policy/PaletteEKSClusterAutoscaler`.

-3. Log in to [Palette](https://console.spectrocloud.com), and navigate to the left **Main Menu** and select **Profiles**.

-4. Click on **Add Cluster Profile** to start the wizard to create a new cluster profile.

-5. Provide the **Basic Information**, and click on **Next** to move on to the next section.

-6. In the **Cloud Type** section, choose AWS EKS managed Kubernetes cluster, and click on **Next** to continue.

-7. In the **Profile Layers** section, add the OS layer.
-You can choose an OS pack of your choice.

-8. Add the Kubernetes layer, and update the `managedMachinePool.roleAdditionalPolicies` section in the Kubernetes pack's manifest with the newly created IAM policy ARN.
+3. In your cluster profile, and update the `managedMachinePool.roleAdditionalPolicies` section in the Kubernetes pack's manifest with the newly created IAM policy ARN.
 The snapshot below shows the section to update with the policy ARN.

   ![A snapshot showing the ARN added to the Kubernetes pack's manifest.](/integrations_aws-cluster-autoscaler_k8s-manifest.png)